fwmechanic/k_edit/README.md

 # Building

 Prerequisite: I use the [nuwen.net distribution](http://nuwen.net/mingw.html) of MinGW.
+The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and this version is no longer available from the nuwen.net site.
+So, while I continue to build K as both 32- and 64- bit .exe's (and I can supply a copy of nuwen.net MinGW 10.4), the future of K on the Win32 platform is clearly x64 only...

-K can be built as a 32-bit or 64-bit app.
-The 64-bit build is recent (first release 2014/02/09) but it's working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads; I have never had this happen on Win 8.x (but targeting HD+ (1600x900) resolution).
-Per [Visual-Studio-Why-is-there-No-64-bit-Version](http://blogs.msdn.com/b/ricom/archive/2009/06/10/visual-studio-why-is-there-no-64-bit-version.aspx) the 32-bit version may be the better (more efficient) one (unless your use case includes editing > 2GB files).
+The 64-bit build is relatively recent (first release 2014/02/09) but it's working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads; I have never had this happen on Win 8.x (but targeting HD+ (1600x900) resolution).
+Per

-The last nuwen.net MinGW release that supports building 32-bit apps is 10.4 (w/GCC 4.8.1), released 2013/08/01 (updt: this version is no longer available on the nuwen.net site).
-All newer releases build 64-bit apps only (the first 64-bit used to build K is 11.6 (w/GCC 4.8.2)).
+[Visual-Studio-Why-is-there-No-64-bit-Version](http://blogs.msdn.com/b/ricom/archive/2009/06/10/visual-studio-why-is-there-no-64-bit-version.aspx)
+the 32-bit version may be the better (more efficient) one (unless your use case includes editing > 2GB files), but given STL's removal of support for 32-bit MinGW, we will "follow suit."

-The nuwen.net MinGW distros downloads are self-extracting-GUI 7z archives.
-I decompress the 32-bit version into `c:\_tools` (therefore `c:\_tools\MinGW`; `mingw.bat` assumes this), while I decompress the 64-bit version into `c:\_tools\MinGW64`;
+The nuwen.net MinGW distro downloads are self-extracting-GUI 7z archives which contain bat files (I use `set_distro_paths.bat` below) which add the appropriate environment variable values sufficient to use gcc from the cmdline.

-`mingw64.bat` assumes this).
+I use the following 1-line bat files (stored outside the K repo) to setup MinGW for building K (or any other C/C++ project):

+ * `mingw.bat` (x64): `c:\_tools\mingw\64\mingw\set_distro_paths.bat`
+ * `mingw32.bat` (i386): `c:\_tools\mingw\32\mingw\set_distro_paths.bat`

 To build: